 There is hope

-- The great thing about sitting in a room with some of us old timers who’ve been through it before, is that we know where you are, how you feel and even how best to make your way through the challenges.
+- The great thing about sitting in a room with some of us old timers who’ve been through it before is that we know where you are, how you feel and even how best to make your way through the challenges.

-- Fact is, positive outcomes do really occur all the time – if you know how to focus and you follow through and do the right things.
+- Fact is, positive outcomes really do occur all the time – if you know how to focus and you follow through and do the right things.